RedisLabs/redislabs-docs/content/rs/references/metrics/databases.md

 1. The [eviction policy]({{< relref "/rs/databases/memory-performance/eviction-policy" >}}) is not configured to `no-eviction`
 1. The dataset keys are compliant with the selected eviction policy.
 For example, with the `volatile-lru` eviction policy, Redis evicts expired keys.

-Object information is not collected during [shard migration]({{< relref "/rs/databases/configure/replica-ha" >}}).
+Object information is not measured during [shard migration]({{< relref "/rs/databases/configure/replica-ha" >}}).
 If you view the database or shard metrics while resharding, the graph is blank.

 **Components measured**: Database and Shard